aruntheja81/tf_aws_availability_zones_cfn/README.md

 # CREDIT

-The idea (and most of the code) for this module was produced by __ in #terraform on irc.
+The idea (and most of the code) for this module was produced by _gozer_ in #terraform on irc.

 # LICENSE